 This includes being reasonably aware of the presence of rodents at or in your business.

-“Reasonably aware” is defined as what a prudent person in your same position as a business owner would do under similar circumstances.
+“Reasonably aware” is defined as what a prudent person in the same position as a business owner would do under similar circumstances.
 When it comes to the prospect of rodent issues (and the dangers mice and rats potentially can present), a prudent person will engage in regular inspections of the premises to ascertain if there exists any evidence of this type of vermin at or in the premises.

 Professional Rodent Dropping Cleaning to Satisfy Your Legal Duty Fully

-If you’re a business owner that has had a rodent infestation at or in the premises, you not only need to eliminate the mice or rats themselves, but you need to make certain that remaining rat droppings are also remediated.
+If you’re a business owner that has had a rodent infestation at or on the premises, you not only need to eliminate the mice or rats themselves, but you need to make certain that remaining rat droppings are also remediated.

 This is a responsibility when it comes to your clients of customers.